safwanmasarik/Azure-Function-Boilerplate-Api/README.md

 ## Setup environment setting

 1. In root folder, rename file `local.settings.json.template` to `local.settings.json`.
+1. By default, the database response is mocked, hence the API run will be successful even without an actual database.
-1. Update the `SQLConnectionString` with development connection string.
-(Requires database deployment, more details below.)
+1. (Database deployment, more details below.)
+If database is deployed then update the `SQLConnectionString` with development connection string and remove config `MockDbResponse`.

 > **Run without debugging**
 >